-Watching the sun set and disapear over the Atlantic Ocean by the iconic lighthouse at Cape Fisterra is probably one of the oldest traditions associated with the Finisterre Camino.
-It is believed the area was the location of the Ara Solis, an altar dedicated to the mighty Sun and its magic powers; and not only pre-christian locals but also the Roman invaders were in awe of Fisterra’s majestic sunsets.
+Watching the sun set and disappear over the Atlantic Ocean by the iconic lighthouse at Cape Fisterra is probably one of the oldest traditions associated with the Finisterre Camino.
+It is believed the area was the location of the Ara Solis, an altar dedicated to the mighty sun and its magic powers; and not only pre Christian locals but also the Roman invaders were in awe of Fisterra’s majestic sunsets.

 Virxe da Barca Sanctuary and magic stones

 Today’s Virxe da Barca sanctuary is a Baroque building dating back to the 18th century but the original chapel would have dated to back to medieval times.
 The place is a fascinating mix of religious and pagan traditions, best illustrated by the importance of its famous ‘magic stones’, as important a pilgrimage as the chapel of the Virxe da Barca itself.

 According to legend, the Virgin Mary travelled on a stone boat to Muxia to help St James spread the gospel amongst the unruly locals.
 You’ll find not only the ‘boat stone’ but also the ‘back stone’ (pedra dos cadris) and you will have to walk under it 9 times to cure all your back ailments.